JasonGross/guarantees-based-mechanistic-interpretability/README.md

 See the `exp_template` directory for more details.

+## Adding dependencies

+To add new dependencies, run `poetry add my-package`.

 ## Tests

 This codebase advocates for [expect tests](https://blog.janestreet.com/the-joy-of-expect-tests) in machine learning, and as such uses @ezyang's [expecttest](https://github.com/ezyang/expecttest) library for unit and regression tests.